Question:

 Always check the dimensions of a piece before you buy it.
 Always!

-Step 2: Try Before You Buy
+Step 3: Try Before You Buy

-I recommend running small, low-risk experiments.
+So what I recommend doing, is some small, low-risk experiments.

 If you’re familiar with design thinking, then you may recognize this as prototyping.
 Running low-cost, low-risk tests, seeing what you learn, and then testing again.
 It’s used to develop new products, but I like to apply this approach to home design.